Relaxation Critical Dynamics with Emergent Symmetry

-{\bf Quench to the critical point}---We first study the relaxation dynamics at the critical point $T_c=2.20502(1)$~\cite{Shao2020prl} quenching from an ordered state with $M_x=1$ as indicated in Fig.~\ref{fig:quench}.
-Figures~\ref{fig:figure2} (a1)-(a4) show the evolution of the distribution of $M_x$ and $M_y$.
+{\bf Case of} $\bm{q=5}$---We first study the relaxation dynamics for $q=5$ at its critical point $T_c=2.20502(1)$~\cite{Shao2020prl} quenching from an ordered state with $M_x=1$ as indicated in Fig.~\ref{fig:quench}.
+Figures~\ref{fig:figure2}(a1)-(a4) show the evolution of the distribution of $M_x$ and $M_y$.
 In early stage, the magnitude of $M$ (represented by the radius) decays as time increases, with very limited angular dispersion.
 In later stage, the magnitude is almost invariant, whereas the transverse fluctuations dominate and the angular distribution spreads until the system reaches its equilibrium state, in which a circular distribution forms, reflecting the emergent $U(1)$ symmetry.
-Note that Fig.~\ref{fig:figure2} (a4) only shows an approximate $U(1)$ symmetry since the emergent symmetry only appears in the thermodynamic limit.
+Note that Fig.~\ref{fig:figure2}(a4) only shows an approximate $U(1)$ symmetry since the emergent symmetry only appears in the thermodynamic limit.